koculu/ZoneTree/docs/storage/memory-usage.md

 The most important write-side memory control is `MutableSegmentMaxItemCount`.

-By default, ZoneTree starts moving a mutable segment toward disk after 1 million records.
+By default, ZoneTree starts moving a mutable segment toward disk after `1_000_000` records.
 This is a good default for small keys and values.
-For large strings, documents, or payload objects, lower the limit.
+For large strings, documents, or payload objects, lower the limit because record count and byte size are very different things.

 ```csharp
 using var zoneTree = new ZoneTreeFactory<int, string>()